MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/create-wip-policy-using-intune-azure.md

 - **On, or not configured (recommended).** Revokes local encryption keys from a device during unenrollment.

 - **Off.** Stop local encryption keys from being revoked from a device during unenrollment.
-For example if you’re migrating between Mobile Device Management (MDM) solutions.
+For example, if you’re migrating between Mobile Device Management (MDM) solutions.

 **Show the enterprise data protection icon.** Determines whether the Windows Information Protection icon overlay appears on corporate files in the Save As and File Explorer views.
 The options are:

 - **On.** Allows the Windows Information Protection icon overlay to appear on corporate files in the Save As and File Explorer views.
-Additionally, for unenlightened but protected apps, the icon overlay also appears on the app tile and with Managed text on the app name in the **Start** menu.
+Also, for unenlightened but protected apps, the icon overlay also appears on the app tile and with Managed text on the app name in the **Start** menu.

 - **Off, or not configured (recommended).** Stops the Windows Information Protection icon overlay from appearing on corporate files or unenlightened, but protected apps.
 Not configured is the default option.

-**Use Azure RMS for WIP.** Determines whether WIP uses [Microsoft Azure Rights Management](https://products.office.com/business/microsoft-azure-rights-management) to apply EFS encryption to files that are copied from Windows 10 to USB or other removable drives so they can be securely shared amongst employees.
-In other words, WIP uses Azure Rights Management "machinery" to apply EFS encryption to files when they are copied to removable drives.
+**Use Azure RMS for WIP.** Determines whether WIP uses [Microsoft Azure Rights Management](https://products.office.com/business/microsoft-azure-rights-management) to apply EFS encryption to files that are copied from Windows 10 to USB or other removable drives so they can be securely shared with employees.
+In other words, WIP uses Azure Rights Management "machinery" to apply EFS encryption to files when they're copied to removable drives.
 You must already have Azure Rights Management set up.
 The EFS file encryption key is protected by the RMS template’s license.
-Only users with permission to that template will be able to read it from the removable drive.
+Only users with permission to that template can read it from the removable drive.
 WIP can also integrate with Azure RMS by using the **AllowAzureRMSForEDP** and the **RMSTemplateIDForEDP** MDM settings in the [EnterpriseDataProtection CSP](/windows/client-management/mdm/enterprisedataprotection-csp).

 - **On.** Protects files that are copied to a removable drive.
 You can enter a TemplateID GUID to specify who can access the Azure Rights Management protected files, and for how long.
 The RMS template is only applied to the files on removable media, and is only used for access control—it doesn’t actually apply Azure Information Protection to the files.